 Occupational Science and Occupational Therapy

 Occupational therapy is a health care profession aimed at improving performance, preventing illness and disability and promoting adaptation to life changes.
-In this interdisciplinary field, occupational therapists help all people—those with and without disabilities—to realize healthier, happier and more productive lives.
+In this interdisciplinary field, occupational therapists help all people — those with and without disabilities — to realize healthier, happier and more productive lives.
 With demand for health care services anticipated to be strong throughout this decade, occupational therapy is also a secure career choice.
-In fact, the profession of occupational therapy has recently been named the:
+In fact, the profession of occupational therapy has recently been named a: